Dietary Recommendations During Pregnancy and Lactation

 • Assess trimester stage and whether energy intake matches stage-specific needs.

-• Assess protein-source quality (lean meats, poultry, legumes, nuts/seeds, eggs, fish, and dairy options).
+• Assess protein intake quality (lean meats, poultry, legumes, nuts/seeds, eggs, fish, and dairy options).

 • Assess carbohydrate pattern for adequate intake and fiber-rich choices.

-• Assess fat pattern (omega-3/omega-6 sources, avoidance of very low-fat intake when nutrient needs are high).
+• Assess fat pattern (omega-3/omega-6 rich foods, avoidance of very low-fat intake when nutrient needs are high).

-• Assess fluid intake pattern (target about 2.3 L/day in pregnancy, with more when heat/activity increases losses).
+• Assess fluid intake pattern (target about 2.3 L/day or roughly 8 to 12 cups/day in pregnancy, with more when heat/activity increases losses).

 • Assess prenatal supplement adherence and tolerance.